renpy/renpy/sphinx/source/quickstart.rst

 ==========

 Welcome to the Ren'Py quickstart manual.
-The purpose of this manual is to demonstrate how you can make a Ren'Py game from scratch, in a few easy steps.
-We'll do this by showing how to make a simple game, *The Question*, from scratch.
-This manual contains a number of examples, which are included as part of the demo game.
+The purpose of this manual is to demonstrate how you can make a Ren'Py game from scratch in a few easy steps.
+We'll do this by showing how to make a simple game, *The Question*.

 The Ren'Py Launcher
 -------------------